Hans Halvorson Physics, Logic, Philosophy

 2. It would be too much of a stretch to think that Rasmus Nielsen’s views on faith and reason had any direct influence on Niels Bohr — certainly not on the question of faith and reason, and not even on Bohr’s idea of “complementary” viewpoints.
 (Bohr is very tolerant about religion, and sees value in it, but he definitely rejects its claims upon him.)
 Nonetheless, it is perhaps culturally telling that both of these Danes thought of reality as “fragmented”, or more accurately, as requiring fragmented points of view.

 3. There is much work still to be done in figuring out what Rasmus Nielsen’s views and arguments were — and teasing out the good ideas, if there are any.
 (It’s another task, of course, to try to tease out the ways in which Nielsen influenced subsequent Danish thinkers, and perhaps indirectly, other thinkers outside of Denmark.)
 Besides his many published works (all in Danish), Nielsen left handwritten notes that have been preserved by the Royal Library of Denmark.
-The library also maintains notes written by his students, e.g. Harald Høffding.
+The library also maintains notes written by several of his students, including Høffding.

 References

-(Asmussen 1911) (Rosenberg 1903) (Koch 2016) (Høffding 1909)
+(Asmussen 1911) (Rosenberg 1903) (Koch 2016) (Høffding 1909) (Klein and Rosenberg 1909) (Stewart 2016)

 Asmussen, Eduard.
 1911.
 Entwicklungsgang Und Grundprobleme Der Philosophie Rasmus Nielsens.
 A. Westphalen.